ipfs/community/projects/ETHmySong.md

 ## Target Audience
 <!--Describe who will be your project's users-->
-Our target audience is the music community, the listeners and fans of independent bands and artits.
+Our target audience is the music community, the listeners and fans of independent bands and artists.
 The userbase would largely consist of music fanatics who want to review their favourite artist's new composition, and would want to support to their art.

 The SoundCloud audience is an appropriate reference.